Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 Late enrollment penalty:

-ESRD can absolve you of the late enrollment penalty levied on people who don’t sign up for Medicare Part B on time.
+ESRD can absolve you of the late enrollment penalty levied on those who don’t sign up for Medicare Part B on time.
 If you’re already enrolled in Medicare when you become ESRD eligible and have been paying a Part B late enrollment penalty, the penalty will stop when you become ESRD Medicare eligible.
 You’ll need to contact your local Social Security office to re-enroll in Medicare based on ESRD.

 If you’re eligible for Medicare due to ESRD, you can enroll in Medicare Part A and Part B online through Social Security.
 You may be able to make an in-person appointment if your case cannot be handled easily on the phone.
 The Medicare hotline is still available to answer questions at (800) 633-4227.